kddnewton/kddnewton.github.io/_posts/2022-12-01-advent-of-yarv-part-1.md

 ## `putobject`

 This instruction is similar to `putnil`, but it pushes an arbitrary value onto the stack.
-The instruction itself will hold onto the value (which means its the responsible of the instruction sequence to go and mark it for GC).
+The instruction itself will hold onto the value (which means it is the responsibity of the instruction sequence to go and mark it for GC).
 The value that it holds is a value that can be known at compile-time.
 You'll see this instruction typically used when booleans, numbers, symbols, or frozen strings appear in your source.

 ![putobject](/assets/aoy/part1-putobject.svg)